bakangoa/request/README.md

 # request
-A lib to make http request with php
+A lib to make simple http request with php